 On tap at Seven Lakes Station, amiable hybridized Belgian dark ale/ traditional stout allows sweet candi-sugared Belgian yeast fusion affect bittersweet cocoa nibs and barley-flaked caramel malts.
 Creamy dark chocolate center gains subtle coffee, walnut and hazelnut illusions as well as whimsical dried fruit spicing.
 A fine chocolate dessert treat for the holidays.

 On tap at Curley’s, complex and well-balanced wintry witbier lets sweet orange-peeled coriander adjunct, zesty lemon spritz and gentle vanilla sway gain lightly lingered white-peppered sea salting above wheat-flaked pilsner malting.
 Candi-sugared Belgian yeast obtains herbal fungi notion at floral-perfumed citrus finish.

 Slightly curious winter ale hybrid brings dark-roasted chocolate nuttiness to spicy dried-fruited Belgian yeast and distant charcoal-scorched earthen hop char with winning results.
-Sinewy molasses-dipped mocha charm coalesces dark chocolate, coffee and chicory tones as ancillary dark cherry, plum and fig snips contrast mossy latency.
+Sinewy molasses-dipped mocha charm coalesces dark chocolate, coffee, cocoa and chicory tones as ancillary dark cherry, plum and fig snips contrast mossy latency.